 Special Feature – Guided Routes

-Guided Routes are scheduled for the next firmware release in Dec 2018/Jan 2019.
+Guided Routes are scheduled for the next firmware release in Feb 2019.
 I will add some content here but the content will be limited in scope.

 Special Feature – Sleep